To deliver critical community services, the program is focusing on identifying stable revenue sources to fund three major categories of work:

 - Recreation for All: Preserved hundreds of living-wage jobs to deliver recreation services and keep community centers and pools open, provided COVID-19 responsible summer programs in 2021, and piloted financial access models to reduce cost as a barrier to access.

 - Protect and Grow Nature: Added living-wage jobs to improve the daily care of our trees, natural areas and developed parks, including cleaning parks and keeping public restrooms open, performing pro-active tree maintenance and planting trees.

 - Community Partnerships: Strengthened community partnerships by establishing the Parks Levy Oversight Committee, expanded community grant program, and deepened partnerships that support park services.

 2022: Evaluating Needs and Opportunities

 A community advisory group is meeting during Summer of 2022 to review alternative funding options for PP&R to support a financially sustainable parks system, as well as provide advice and consultation to PP&R Director Adena Long on the alternative funding sequencing of potential future ballot initiatives, which the Director can consider in collaboration and coordination with the Parks Commissioner-in-Charge.

 Alternative Funding Options

-To assist the research of possible funding alternatives, PP&R convened community members on an Alternative Funding Task Force.
+To assist the research of possible funding alternatives in 2019, PP&R convened community members on an Alternative Funding Task Force.
 Additional input was sought from the Trust for Public Land, Portland State University’s Northwest Economic Research Center, and experts from across the Bureau and City.

-Of the six funding options discussed at the work session, four options were highlighted for further consideration:
+Of the six funding options discussed at the November 2019 City Council work session, four options were highlighted for further consideration: